Will PCR travel tests be scrapped this month?

 “As I have alluded to earlier, we are planning to make some changes around the travel regime and the Transport Secretary will come to the House as soon as he is ready.”

-Transport secretary Grant Shapps is expected to make an announcement on changes to travel on the 16 or 17 September.
+Transport secretary Grant Shapps is expected to make an announcement on major changes to international travel on Friday 17 September.

 What has the travel industry said?